WiZZteXX/z80-assi/README.md

 # z80-assi
 Easy emulation, assembling and programming of Z80 processor code using minipro

 The program is a little helper to easify the programming of a Z80 processor using a MiniPro TL866 EEPROM programmer and available assembling and emulation software.
-Interactive chip selection is possible.
+Furthermore, interactive chip selection is possible.

 FILES
 z80-assideu: German version